SQL Server Migrations & Upgrades

 Pros

-• If you have core licenses already, you can migrate them (kind of) to Azure
+12. If you already have core licenses (with Software Assurance), you can apply Azure Hybrid Benefit

 Cons